 A classic cottage garden favourite, this old-fashioned bloom is more delicate than its bigger brother delphinium and looks beautiful planted en masse.
 Flowering in spring and summer, once planted it will reseed itself and reappear each year.

 Who can go past a poppy?
 Enjoying a resurgence in popularity, commercial growers are experimenting with size and colour blocking to produce some incredible blooms.
 In your garden, their gently nodding heads blowing in the breeze like paper to add a bright pop of colour from late winter into spring and summer.

 Now this is an old-fashioned lady.
 Nigella damascena produces delicate star-like pale blue and white blooms atop ephemeral-leafed stems, in contrast to its hardy nature and strongly scented seeds that can be harvested and dry roasted for salads and curries.

 Another cottage garden classic, the hollyhock adds wow factor to your garden, growing striking flower-covered stems up to 3 metres tall.
 Great to add height to your garden, they’re easy to grow and flower in full sun.

 Rudbeckias or cone flowers are tall, bright yellow flowers, similar to an Echinacea with a black centre, surrounded by soft petals.
-Nick Vale of Sydney’s Garden Life is a fan – “I love rudbeckias!” he says, “They work well planted all in a big drift, then you can interplant with other flower like lilies, all growing up on top of them.”
+Also known as “black-eyed Susans”, Nick Vale of Sydney’s Garden Life is a fan – “I love rudbeckias!” he says, “They work well planted all in a big drift, then you can interplant with other flowers like lilies, all growing up on top of them.”